AliBaghizadeh/domain_wall_generation/README.md

 This repository provides a **two-stage pipeline**:

 1. **Physics-based image generation**
-   Synthetic STEM-like images of hexagonal REMnO₃ domain walls are generated using crystallographic models, Y-ion displacements, and augmentations.
+   Synthetic STEM-like images of hexagonal REMnO₃ domain walls are generated using crystallographic models, displacement maps of rare-earth ions (Y³⁺), and augmentations.
+Displacement maps are used instead of raw STEM images so the model learns from what changes (ionic shifts) rather than what stays constant (Mn/O background).
 While the functions support multiple wall types (type A, type B, type C, type D), the current focus is on three configurations:
    - **UP** (upward polarization)
    - **DN** (downward polarization)
    - **typeC-DW** (switching walls, i.e. any UP ↔ DN transition)